dl-solarity/hardhat-zkit/README.md

 ### Typization

 The plugin provides full TypeScript typization of Circom circuits leveraging [`zktype`](https://github.com/dl-solarity/zktype) library.
+Both `groth16` and `plonk` proving systems are supported.

 The following config may be added to `tsconfig.json` file to allow for a better development experience: